Updates: Check our latest post about The New PhilHealth Contribution Table Effective January 2018.

 PhilHealth Contribution – Self-employed and/or individually paying members

-So this category of membership are those people who work for themselves (self-employed).
+So this category of membership is those people who work for themselves (self-employed).
 People under this category have different options to pay.
 They can pay quarterly, semi-annually, or annually.
 Although they can pay in different types, the amount of their premium remains unchanged.

 If you’re someone whose monthly income is below Php25, 000.00, your annual premium would be the regular (Php2, 400.00) per year.
 On the other hand, if your monthly income is above Php25, 00.00, your yearly contribution should be Php3, 600.00.

 So now you know about the updated PhilHealth contribution table.
-If you know someone who might need it, why not share it to them?
+If you know someone who might need it, why not share it with them?
 It can save lives, you know.
 As a matter of fact, it can be of big help if you’ve contributed for years.

 More Philhealth Guides and Tips